itfische/qj/README.md

   2. `qj.LOG_FN`: Which log function to use.
-All log messages are passed to this function as a fully-formed string, so the only constraints are that this function takes a single parameter, and that it _is_ a function -- e.g., you can't set `qj.LOG_FN = print` unless you are using `from __future__ import print_function` (although you can define your own log function that just calls print if you don't like the default).
+All log messages are passed to this function as a fully-formed string, so the only constraints are that this function takes a single parameter, and that it _is_ a function.
 Defaults to `logging.info` wrapped in a lambda to support colorful logs.
   3. `qj.STR_FN`: Which string conversion function to use.
 All objects to be logged are passed to this function directly, so it must take an arbitrary python object and return a python string.
 Defaults to `str`, but a